Daniel Fast Snacks

 Hummus is protein-dense and ideal for re-energizing you, especially in the afternoon.

-Try the black bean hummus with some carrot sticks, celery, and whole wheat pita bread.
+Try the black bean hummus with carrot sticks, celery, and whole wheat pita bread.
 Add some lemon juice to your hummus to make it tastier.

 Baba Ghanoush is a Levantine dip that you can make from a combination of tahini, roasted eggplant, lemon juice, garlic, and sesame seeds.